 Compile and run the application.
 You may see a Firewall alert since the application will try to broadcast over the network.
-Click "Allow access":

 You should see the video playing in the display.

 Connect the "Video" Output Pin of the VLNDIVideoReceiver1 to the "Video" Input Pin of the VLImageDisplay1